pgtipping/Synthalyst/memory-bank/progress.md

   - ✅ Question generation based on job details
   - ✅ Response submission and feedback
   - ✅ Session summary with overall feedback
+  - ✅ Audio recording for voice responses
+  - ✅ Text-to-speech for question reading
 - ✅ Question Library:
   - ✅ Browsing questions with filters
   - ✅ Saving questions to personal library